nearform/udaru/README.md

 ###Populate the database

-The Authorization database, system user and initial tables (just users at the moment) can be created by executing:
+The Authorization database, system user and initial tables can be created by executing:

 ```